Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 ## Intermission

 We will be referring to the code of a tiny browser written for the occasion.
-Telling WebKit how to call our native code involves creating an [WebKitUserContentManager][api-contentmgr], customizing it, and then associating it with web views during their creation.
+Telling WebKit how to call our native code involves creating a [WebKitUserContentManager][api-contentmgr], customizing it, and then associating it with web views during their creation.
 The only exception to this are [URI scheme handlers](#uri-scheme-handlers), which are registered